 The LDS Church donates over $1 billion a year to humanitarian efforts.
 The issue is whether the LDS should do more with its $100 billion surplus.
 Riess believes the church can do more to “alleviate suffering.”
 Well, there’s always room to do more.
 There’s no doubt about that.
 Again, it all comes down to a matter of transparency and accountability.

 What’s the church’s goal?
 Is it to amass as much wealth as it can?
-Is it to raise as much money as possible to serve God’s people better?
+Does the church want to serve God’s people better?
 Is it a combination of both?

 LDS Prepares for the Second Coming